chuajeromepython/BERT-Spellchecker/README.md

 python BERT-spellchecker.py
 ```

-**The first time you run it**, you need an internet connection — it will automatically download the base BERT language model and cache it locally.
-This only happens once; after that it's cached and works offline.
+**No internet connection is needed to run this script**, since the fine-tuned model (`finetuned-bert-spellchecker/`) ships with the repo via Git LFS — the script loads it entirely from local files.
+(The only time this script needs internet is if that folder is ever missing and it has to fall back to downloading the stock `bert-base-uncased` model from Hugging Face — see below.)

 You'll see some loading messages first.
-If the fine-tuned model (`finetuned-bert-spellchecker/`) is present — which it will be, since it comes with the repo via Git LFS — you'll see:
+Normally, since the fine-tuned model comes with the repo, you'll see:

 ```
 Loading SymSpell dictionary (unigram + bigram)...
 Loading fine-tuned BERT from .../finetuned-bert-spellchecker for contextual scoring...
 ```

-If that folder is ever missing (e.g. you're working from a copy that intentionally excluded it), the script falls back automatically to the stock model instead:
+If that folder is ever missing (e.g. you're working from a copy that intentionally excluded it), the script falls back automatically to the stock model instead — and in that case only, it needs internet on first run to download it, then caches it locally for offline use after that:

 ```
 Loading SymSpell dictionary (unigram + bigram)...